testcontainers/testcontainers-go/docs/features/wait/host_port.md

 }
 ```

-## Waiting for the first exposed port in the container
+## First exposed port in the container

 The wait strategy will use the first exposed port from the image configuration.